-08 Apr How Uber Drivers Can Keep The Inside Of Their Car Clean During The Coronavirus Outbreak
+08 Apr How Uber Drivers Can Keep Their Car Clean During The COVID-19 Outbreak

 During the Coronavirus pandemic, it’s more important than ever for rideshare drivers to keep their car clean, especially if you are still working.

 In this guide, you’ll find some top tips to help you keep the interior of your car clean and safe.

 The RAC recommends following this checklist when cleaning your car to make sure you cover all areas:

 - Steering wheel, including horn and infotainment controls

 - Control stalks

 - Ignition and power button

 - Air vents: passenger and central